domantasjurkus/peek/README.md

 * Python 2.7.13
 * OpenCV 2.4.13.2 (built-in SIFT and SURF feature detection algorithms)

-### Running Examples
+### Demo
-`python main.py` - align, subtract and produce score for sample images.
+`python main.py` - run example of alignment and difference `python src/align.py` - alignment example
-`python src/align.py` - alignment example.
+`python src/difference.py` - difference example

-`python src/difference.py` - difference example.
+`python test.py` - run script on a number of examples under good and less good lighting conditions (ideally, the score would be ~100 for good images and ~90 for damages ones)

 ### Approach
 For an arbitrary product image, a quality confidence score is computed by the following steps: